Edmund Blackadder: Other Blackadders

 Although not appearing within their own series or one-off special, various other Blackadders have appeared or been alluded to over the course of the series.

 Several relatives of the Blackadder family include the Puritan Whiteadders, and the Highlander clan of MacAdder.
 Various one-off specials have introduced other Blackadders throughout history, from the Roman Centurion Blaccadicus, to a Grand Admiral Blackadder in the distant future who becomes ruler of the universe.

+A Restoration Blackadder appeared in an introductory sequence for Charles, Prince of Wales' fiftieth birthday Gala Performance (1998), in which he was supposedly organising a birthday show for Charles II (also Stephen Fry).

 At the 2000 Royal Variety Performance, Atkinson performed a short monologue called "Blackadder: The Army Years" as Captain Lord Edmund Blackadder of Her Majesty's Royal Regiment of Shirkers.
 It is possible that Captain Lord Blackadder is the same modern-day Lord Blackadder seen in "Back and Forth", although no mention of military rank is made there.

 In 2002, during the Golden Jubilee of Elizabeth II, trailers for the Party at the Palace featured the Keeper of Her Majesty's Lawn Sprinklers, Sir Osmond Darling-Blackadder, who was against the idea.
 Sir Osmond also co-hosted the light-hearted documentary on the celebrations Jubilee Girl.
 He is notable for being one of the few members of the family not to be named Edmund, and also for his double-barrelled name, suggesting a family connection to Kevin Darling.

 At the 2012 charity event We Are Most Amused, Atkinson appeared in a sketch parodying the then current banking crisis as Sir Edmund Blackadder, CEO of the Melchett, Melchett and Darling Bank.

-In the Blackadder script book The Whole Damn Dynasty, a number of Blackadders are mentioned, beginning with a druid by the name of Edmun, who is later succeeded by the Duc d'Blackadder, who is believed to have been the man who shot Harold II at The Battle of Hastings.
+In the Blackadder script book The Whole Damn Dynasty, a number of Blackadders are mentioned, beginning with a druid by the name of Edmun, who is later succeeded by the Duc d'Blackadder, who is believed to have been the man who shot King Harold Godwinson at the Battle of Hastings.